-Schedule an appointment with the Office of Grants and Fellowships to apply for competitive funding (such as the GSPDA, below), apply for conference and travel reimbursement through the Graduate Student Government, get out and do something fun with a GO Grant, foster a sense of community with a Grad Life Grant, begin a Summer Tuition Scholarship Application, or refer to the Registrar's Veteran Affairs page for information about applying military benefits toward graduate education.
+Schedule an appointment with the Office of Grants and Fellowships to apply for competitive funding (such as the GSPDA, below), apply for conference and travel reimbursement through the Graduate Student Government, get out and do something fun with a GO Grant, begin a Summer Tuition Scholarship Application, or refer to the Registrar's Veteran Affairs page for information about applying military benefits toward graduate education.

 Establishing expectations and open communication between a graduate student and their faculty mentor(s) is critical to the success of both individuals — download the conversation guide to find out more.